 Mardi Paws King!

 - Our PR Coup...
-Arrthur Hardy, noted carnival historian, gives us credit for being the only krewe to parade after carnival to avoid any competition!
+Arthur Hardy, noted carnival historian, gives us credit for being the only krewe to parade after carnival to avoid any comPAWtition!

 © MARDI PAWS is a registered trademark and may not be used without permission.